pro-dev-ph/bootstrap-simple-admin-template/README.md

 # About Bootstrap Simple Admin Template
-*Bootstrap Simple Admin Template is a simple admin template packed with more UI components than any other admin themes, its exceptional user interface is perfectly crafted and advanced layout features are optimized to suite every modern web application project and highly responsive to serve from a Mobile first to Desktop screen.*
+*Bootstrap Simple Admin Template is a versatile and feature-rich admin template, offering more UI components than most other themes.
+Its sleek and intuitive user interface is expertly designed, with advanced layout options optimized for modern web applications.
+Fully responsive, it seamlessly adapts from mobile-first experiences to desktop screens, making it an ideal choice for any project.*

 ![Bootstrap Simple Admin Template - Dashboard](https://i.postimg.cc/xjG9yLNw/bootstrap-simple-admin-template.png)